Professional certified translator working with multilingual legal documents

 Do you translate vital records for DIFC and ADGM proceedings?

 Yes.
-While DIFC and ADGM operate primarily in English under common law frameworks, certain proceedings require Arabic translations for coordination with mainland UAE courts.
-This is particularly common in family law matters (divorce, custody, inheritance) where Personal Status Court has jurisdiction over aspects of the case.
-We provide translations formatted appropriately for both common law and civil law jurisdictions, and can advise on which courts require which language versions.
+DIFC and ADGM operate in English but some proceedings need Arabic for mainland courts.
+This is common in family law where Personal Status Court has jurisdiction.
+We format translations for both common law and civil law courts.

 Ready to Get Started?